 There are many reasons to change your strings, and these are different depending on the guitar and of course the guitarist himself.

 Some guitarists change their strings every month, others at each concert.
 And some at each guitar lesson.

-Still, others have no qualms about keeping their strings for more than a year despite playing for hours and taking guitar lessons.
-We don’t recommend this at all – as the quality of your acoustic strings or electric strings affects the quality of the string sound and the instrument’s sound: better strings gives the instrument a louder sound, one more balanced between treble, mid, and bass ranges, and one that is brighter.
+Still, others have no qualms about keeping their strings for more than a year despite playing for hours and taking guitar lessons near me.
+We don't recommend this at all - as the quality of your acoustic strings or electric strings affects the quality of the string sound and the instrument's sound: better strings gives the instrument a louder sound, one more balanced between treble, mid, and bass ranges, and one that is brighter.